 XStream is very configurable and extensible.
 If you just use a plain

-making the serialized form of an event smaller.
-And since we're talking XML, each
+serialized form of an event smaller.
+An since we're talking XML, character removed from

-character removed from XML is twice the profit (one for the start tag, and one for
+XML is twice the profit (one for the start tag, and one for the end tag).